This post may contain affiliate links. Please read our disclosure policy.

 Complimentary Bread: good.

-Grilled Wahoo Fish: the wahoo was a bit tough, however we sent it back and were presented with a more flaky wahoo fish.
+Grilled Wahoo Fish: the wahoo was a bit tough, however, we sent it back and were presented with a more flaky wahoo fish.
 Good meal.

 Whole Lagoon Fish Fillet + 2 sides + sauce: Delicious, tender lagoon fish.
-I opted for vegetables wok sauteed with onions and herb mashed potatoes as my two sides and they were both perfection.
+I opted for vegetable wok sauteed with onions and herb mashed potatoes as my two sides and they were both perfection.
 This meal right here was my favorite dish in Bora Bora.
 A favorite.

 Panna Cotta: Not as light as I had hoped for.
 Disappointing.